 While there are some crushed red pepper flakes in this recipe, it’s definitely not what I’d consider a spicy seasoning blend.
 You can always add more or less red pepper flakes to adjust the heat.

-Fajita seasoning is a blend of dried herbs and spices, that will give your meat that authentic Mexican flavor:
+Fajita seasoning is a blend of dried herbs and spices:

 To check if your spice mix is still good to use, grab a little between your fingers and rub.
 If it has a strong aroma you are good to go!